OpenHarp

 String Finder

-Use String Finder.
-Confirm the note, measure vibrating length, and use the supplier-ready request text.
+Confirm the note, measure the vibrating length, and get a replacement recommendation.

 Step 1